-In 2001-2002 Argentina suffered a very bad recession.
+In 2001-2002 Argentina suffered a severe recession.
 However the economy then grew strongly for a few years.
-Like the rest of the world Argentina suffered in the recession of 2009.
-However Argentina recovered.
-Today economy of Argentina is growing steadily.
-Argentina has a bright future.
+Today the economy of Argentina is growing steadily.

-Meanwhile in October 2007 Cristina Kirchner was elected president of Argentina.
-She was the first elected woman president of Argentina.
-Today the population of Argentina is 42 million.
+Meanwhile in October 2007 Cristina Kirchner became the first elected woman president of Argentina.
+Then in 2015 Mauricio Macri was elected president.
+Today the population of Argentina is 43 million.

 A timeline of Argentina

 A brief history of Peru

 A brief history of Uruguay

 Last Revised 2016